Marie-Catherine de Marneffe

 University of Maryland

-Rachel Rudinger is an Assistant Professor of Computer Science at the University of Maryland.
+Rachel Rudinger is an Associate Professor of Computer Science at the University of Maryland.
 Her research interests lie in the areas of natural language understanding, commonsense reasoning, computational semantics/pragmatics, and issues of sociocultural fairness in NLP systems.
 She is a recipient of the National Science Foundation CAREER Award and holds a Ph.D. in Computer Science from Johns Hopkins University.